-Professor Chris Semsarian, Head of Program
+Professor Chris Semsarian AM, Head of Program

 MBBS PhD MPH FRACP FCSANZ FAHA FHRS